Samurai Cop: Production

-The film moved swiftly into production, within a week of Amir Shervan and ex-Sylvester Stallone bodyguard Matt Hannon's first meeting.
-Upon walking into Shervan's office for the first time, Matt Hannon was told that he was perfect and was immediately handed the full script to the film.
-Despite the film being titled Samurai Cop, Hannon had no experience with weapons training, and all of his formal practice would be classified as MMA.
-As a result of Hannon's lack of experience and Shervan's inability to direct, all of the combat scenes were choreographed by martial arts expert Gerald Okamura, or were planned out by the actors themselves, sometimes only fifteen minutes before the scene in question was filmed.
+The film moved into production within a week of Amir Shervan and ex-Sylvester Stallone bodyguard Matt Hannon's first meeting.
+Upon walking into Shervan's office for the first time, Hannon was told he was perfect and immediately handed the full script for the film.
+Despite the film being titled Samurai Cop, Hannon had no experience with weapons training, and all of his formal practice would be classified as mixed martial arts.
+All of the combat scenes were choreographed by martial arts expert Gerald Okamura or planned by the actors themselves, sometimes only fifteen minutes before the scene in question was filmed.

 Filming took place over several months, starting in June 1990.
 When actor Hannon had considered shooting to be finished, he had his hair cut short, only to be told that further shooting was to be done.
-Director Shervan obtained a lady's wig for the actor, which can be seen in several close up shots throughout the film.
-Lead actor Hannon stated that he and several other actors became frustrated with the dialogue in the film, while also expressing frustration at the lack of multiple takes.
-Hannon admitted to intentionally ruining takes due to his frustration, assuming that Shervan would not put them in the film, but these takes ended up in the film.
-A reflective Hannon was able to laugh at this, stating "so shame on me" in a 2014 interview with Red Letter Media.
-The shooting schedule was also poorly planned as Hannon and Mark Frazer both assumed the film was finished before Shervan called them in for reshoots in early 1991.
+Shervan obtained a lady's wig for the actor, which appears in several close-up shots throughout the film.Hannon stated that he and several other actors became frustrated with the dialogue in the film, while also expressing frustration at the lack of multiple takes.
+Hannon admitted to intentionally ruining takes out of frustration, incorrectly assuming Shervan would not include them in the film.
+Hannon and Mark Frazer both assumed the film was finished before Shervan called them in for reshoots in early 1991.